 Overview

-Fleet management allows you to monitor all of your Neo4j instances, both Aura and self-managed, directly from the Aura console.
-You access Fleet management in Instances under the Self-managed tab.
+Fleet Manager allows you to monitor all of your Neo4j instances, both Aura and self-managed, directly from the Aura console.
+It collects the following information from your self-managed deployment and securely transmits it to Aura:

 Compatibility

-Fleet management works with all self-managed Neo4j deployments running Neo4j 4.4 and later.
-All operating systems and deployment modalities supported by Neo4j are also supported by fleet management.
+All operating systems and deployment modalities supported by Neo4j are also supported by Fleet Manager.

 Neo4j Community Edition deployments are subject to some limitations due to the limited set of features, such as no metrics being available.